roytang/blog/content/post/2026/03/weeknotes-03-29/index.md

     - Ongoing: **Pathfinder: Kingmaker** (Steam).
     - Started: **Final Fantasy VII Rebirt** (PS5).
 IDK if I have enough time to finish this before I have to return the PS5!
     - Putzing around: Random fighting games (SF6, KOF14, Garou:MotW, all on Steam)
+- Other stuff: Haven't logged in to **StarCraft II** in a long while, but last week I decided to reinstall for some reason and ended up playing some Coop Missions.
+We were terrible but at least we still managed to finish a brutal run!
+I uploaded a recording to [the TeamCamotePH Youtube channel](https://www.youtube.com/@teamcamoteph):
+    {{% youtube HkE0EMyI1iM %}}

 ### Walking and Health and the Weather